-Jaclyn Meltzer, Lead 3’s Teacher/Assistant Program Director, holds a Master of Education degree in Elementary Education from Hofstra University and state certification in Gifted and Talented Education.
-Before joining our staff three years ago, Jackie taught at the elementary level for 15 years.
+Jaclyn Meltzer, Co-Program Director, holds a Master of Education degree in Elementary Education from Hofstra University and state certification in Gifted and Talented Education.
+Before joining our staff four years ago, Jackie taught at the elementary level for 15 years.
 She prides herself on bringing out each child’s full potential as a learner while fostering their social and emotional growth.
-Jackie is a mother of two school-aged girls and resides right in our own neighborhood.
+Jackie is a mother of two school-aged girls (one of whom attended BCPS) and resides right in our own neighborhood.
 She loves spending time being crafty and exploring all the city has to offer.
 Jackie loves reading and her favorite book for children is a series by Karma Wilson, which includes Bear’s New Friend and Bear Feels Sick.
 Jackie is CPR/AED/First-Aid certified, including Epinephrine Auto-Injector Training.

 Q: How does BCPS prepare my child for the next step in education?

-Christine Cifu, Lead 3’s Teacher, worked as a Pre-K assistant and camp counselor while pursuing her education at nearby IONA College.
-Christine holds a Master of Arts degree in Clinical Research/Psychology.
-With both her daughters in school, Christine reentered the workforce four years ago when she joined the BCPS staff.
+Christine Cifu, Lead Pre-K Teacher, holds a Master of Science degree in Clinical Research/Psychology from IONA College.
+With both her daughters in school, Christine re-entered the workforce five years ago when she joined the BCPS staff as an assistant teacher.
 She has found a new passion (and career) in the education field, so much so that she is now pursuing a second master’s in Early Childhood Education at Mercy College.
 Christine is CPR & First-Aid certified, including Epinephrine Auto-Injector Training.
 Her favorite two children’s books are Are You My Mother by PD Eastman and Kissing Hand by Audrey Penn.